emqx/neuron-docs/en_US/configuration/south-devices/panasonic-mewtocol/fp-xh-c30t.md

 3. Modify **PLC Port** to be the target device port in the device configuration.

-4. Change **Unit Number** to the target device unit number in the device configuration and submit the setup form.
+4. Change **Unit No.** to the target device unit number in the device configuration and submit the setup form.
 ![7](./assets/7.jpg)

+5. Create tags in the group.

 ## Test Data List

 | Name |  Address    | Attribute | Data type   |
 | ---- | --------| ---- | ------ |
 | DATA1  | DT0    | Read Write | INT16  |